transitiverobotics/transact/README.md

 Once these robots show up in the Transitive Portal, they will also appear in your local transAct deployment.

 ## Make it your own!
 The code is yours!
 A good first step is to find and replace "SuperBots" in the entire project with the name of your own company.
+After that you'll probably want to go through the sections in `src/client/sections` and edit the properties of the embedded Transitive capabilities to fit your needs, e.g., choose the right video sources for webrtc-video and remote-teleop.
+The easiest way to do this is to go to your Transitive Portal page, open the capability there, configure it, and then get the pre-configured React code from the "Embed" modal.

 ### UI components
 This project uses [ShadCn](https://ui.shadcn.com/) project for UI components and [Tailwind CSS](https://tailwindcss.com/) for styling.